cfw-guide/cemu.cfw.guide/_pages/en_US/optimizing-cemu/optimizing-cemu-nvidia.md

   - This can cause stuttering when playing for the first time, but will go away after time
 1. Ensure that `Graphics Device` is correct and using your most powerful card in the case of devices with dual graphics
 1. Enable `VSync` to double or triple buffering
+1. Optionally, disable `Full sync at GX2DrawDone()`
+  - This will increase performance but can cause graphical glitches

     ---